Clockmender/Precision-Drawing-Tools/README.md

 # Precision-Drawing-Tools
-Precision drawing Tools (PDT) Add-on for Blender 2.8
+Precision Drawing Tools (PDT) Add-on for Blender 2.8

 # Installation
 Download and install in the usual Blender way using User Preferences Dialogue